by Dr. Lawrence Wilson

 It is tempting to say that taxes should go for everything that is needed in society.
 However, the US Constitution is very clear about what taxes are to be used for.
 This is because the founders knew how governments abuse the taxing power, so they were very, very clear.

-Dr. Paul is a doctor, actually, and he votes no on most legislation because the authorization for it is not in the US Constitution.
-This is very courageous, by the way, and we wonder how he stays in office.
-However, he is persuasive with his constituents.
+Dr. Paul is a doctor, actually, and he voted no on most legislation because the authorization for it is not in the US Constitution.
+This is very courageous, by the way, and we wonder how he stayed alive.

-Ron Paul has the right idea.
-If it is not authorized, it is illegal, basically, no matter how wonderful the program is.
+Ron Paul had the right idea.
+If a government activity is not authorized in the national Constitution, it is illegal, no matter how wonderful the program sounds.
 With this in mind, let us examine the correct use of taxes in America.

-Legal use of taxes in the USA.
 The legal uses for taxes in the USA are listed in the US Constitution.
-They include the military, making treaties with other nations, the post office system, building roads and other needed infrastructure, salaries for government employees, forts, docks, operations of Congress and a few other jobs that government is decidedly better at doing than any individual or state, for that matter.
-All else, however, is not the business of the federal government.
+They include the military, making treaties with other nations, the post office system, building roads and other needed infrastructure, salaries for government employees, forts, docks, operations of Congress..
+All else, however, is not the business of the national government.

 It is also totally immoral.
 Let us explain.
 Health care is and always will be a personal matter.
 What you eat, how you live and more is a matter of personal choice and can never be delegated or given to an administrative agency.